celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-baklava.md

 cd celo-data-dir
 ```

-We are going to need to create 3 accounts, 2 for the validator and 1 for the Proxy.
+We are going to need to create 3 accounts, 2 for the Validator and 1 for the Proxy.

 First we create three accounts, one for the Validator, one for the Validator Group and the last one for the Proxy.
 You can generate their addresses using the below commands if you don’t already have them.
 If you already have some accounts, you can skip this step.

 To create the accounts needed, run the following commands.
-The first two create the accounts for the validator, the third one for the proxy:
+The first two create the accounts for the Validator, the third one for the Proxy:

 ```bash
 docker run -v $PWD/validator:/root/.celo --entrypoint /bin/sh -it $CELO_IMAGE:$CELO_NETWORK -c "geth account new"